 - 20. If a loved one who passed away was an animal lover, adopt a dog or cat from your local animal shelter in his memory.
 You might even name your new pet a name that reminds you of him.

 21. Buy gifts for your loved one for his birthday and Christmas and donate them to a local hospital or nursing home.
+He or she would definitely be proud of this celebration of life idea.

 - 22. Buy a bouquet of your loved one’s favourite flowers on the anniversary of her death and display them in your home.